 Examples of Microservices Frameworks for Java

 There are several microservices frameworks that you can use for developing for Java.
-Some of these are:
+Some of java microservices example are:

-- Spring Boot: This is probably the best Java microservices framework that works on top of languages for Inversion of Control, Aspect Oriented Programming, and others.
+- Spring Boot: This is probably the best Java microservices framework or Architecture that works on top of languages for Inversion of Control, Aspect Oriented Programming, and others.

 - Jersey: This open-source framework supports JAX-RS APIs in Java is very easy to use.